Practice Seminar Faculty

 i-Chin received a master's degree in Social Work from Boston University with a specialization in Macro practice.
 She is also a graduate of the Institute of Nonprofit Management and Leadership in 2009.
 She has served on several city and statewide committees, advisory board and board of directors, including Hyde Jackson Square Main Street, Boston Children's Hospital's Community Advisory Board and Boston University School of Social Work Alumni Board.
 In 2011, She received the prestigious Hubie Jones Urban Service Award from BUSSW for her outstanding leadership empowering youth and families.

-Charmane Higgins is the Executive Director of STRIVE/Boston Employment Service, a non-profit organization that provides job readiness training and placement to chronically unemployed individuals throughout the Greater Boston area.
+Charmane Higgins is the Chief Operations Officer at more.Boston.
+Formerly she worked as the Executive Director of STRIVE/Boston Employment Service, a non-profit organization that provides job readiness training and placement to chronically unemployed individuals throughout the Greater Boston area.
 In September 2014 STRIVE Boston merged with Justice Resource Institute, Inc. (JRI), a Massachusetts-based human service agency that provides trauma-informed care to children and adults across the Northeast (www.jri.org).
 Ms. Higgins remains in her role as STRIVE’s executive director while taking on the title of Vice President for Employment and Vocational Services at JRI.

 Prior to joining STRIVE, Ms. Higgins was Director, Cultural Health Initiatives at the American Heart Association, Framingham, Massachusetts.
 From 1999 to 2003, she served, first, as Career Services Manager and, then, as Assistant Director of Operations for Boston Private Industry Council.
 Before this, she held positions at Cellular One in Boston and at Southwestern University in Georgetown, Texas.